 Perfect For: city commuters, food lovers

-One of Port Richmond’s most unique qualities is its cultural heritage—it has one of the highest concentrations of residents with Polish and Welsh ancestry in the U.S., which adds a rich layer of tradition and flavor to daily life.
-Polish bakeries, delis, and restaurants are sprinkled throughout the neighborhood, giving it an old-world charm you won’t find everywhere.
+One of Port Richmond’s standout features is its rich cultural heritage.
+It has one of the highest concentrations of residents with Polish and Welsh ancestry in the U.S., giving the area a unique flavor.
+Polish bakeries, delis, and restaurants add an old-world charm that’s hard to find elsewhere.

 Things to Do in Port Richmond: